lcmeyer37/openstock/README.md

 - [x] Save/Load charts and its TAs
 - [x] OHLC and Separate Indicator charts
 - [ ] Real-time cryptocurrency and other assets data
-- [ ] Offline Trading for training
+- [ ] Offline Trading and Bot Trader for testing

 This project has a similar counterpart made in C# .NET.
 Connected to the HitBTC Exchange, this other project presents Tickers, Orderbooks, Buy and Sell panels, simulation panels for Offline training trading and also a section to work with multiple trader bots configuring specific TA events and rules.
 The idea is also to use this project as reference to add new features.
 And this project also invites anyone interested to contribute with it.